Rev. Nicholas Whereat's story

 How can the kindness and compassion that Jesus teaches ground and guide us in our response to the global humanitarian crisis?

-As part of Refugee Week 2026, join Common Grace and the National Council of Churches’, Australian Churches Refugee Taskforce for a national webinar launching the 2026 #EndTheWaiting campaign.
+As part of Refugee Week 2026, Common Grace and the National Council of Churches’, Australian Churches Refugee Taskforce held a national webinar launching the 2026 #EndTheWaiting campaign.

 At a time when there are more forcibly displaced people in the world than at any other point in human history, we gather to listen, reflect, and take action together.
 According to the United Nations High Commissioner for Refugees, 123.2 million people are currently displaced globally — around 1 in every 67 people worldwide - people fleeing for their lives, risking everything, in search of safety.